btholt/complete-intro-to-containers/lessons/docker-images-with-docker.md

 docker attach <ID or name> # e.g. `docker attach 20919c49d6e5` would attach to that container
 ```

-This allows you to attach a shell to a running container and mess around with it.
-Useful if you need to inspect something or see running logs.
+This allows you to attach a shell to a running container and mess around with it--useful if you need to inspect something or see running logs.
 Feel free to type `exit` to get out of here.
 Run `docker run -dit ubuntu:bionic` one more time.
 Let's kill this container without attaching to it.
 Run `docker ps`, get the IDs or names of the containers you want to kill and say:

 ```bash
 docker kill <IDs or names of containers> # e.g. `docker kill fae0f0974d3d 803e1721dad3 20919c49d6e5` would kill those three containers